Mehar Posh: Synopsis

 Shahjahan feels guilty and blames himself for Mehru's condition.
 He begins to develop feelings for her.
-Eventually, Mehru reciprocates the feeling for him unaware that Ayat (Mehru's sister) also has feelings for Shahjahan.
-When Ayat learns about Mehru and Shahjahan, she blackmails Mehru that she will kill herself if she doesn't get Shahjahan.
+Eventually, Mehru reciprocates the feeling for him, unaware that Ayat (Mehru's sister) also has feelings for Shahjahan.
+When Ayat learns about Mehru and Shahjahan, she blackmails Mehru, saying that she will kill herself if she doesn't get Shahjahan.
 After which Mehru is heartbroken.
-Due to this she tells Shahjahan to marry Ayat who himself is confused.
+Due to this, she tells Shahjahan to marry Ayat, who himself is confused.
 He tries his best to convince her but he fails.
-He then being under pressure because of his mom and Mehru marries Ayat.
-After a few months Mehru gets to know that Shahjahan and his friends were the people responsible for her marriage to break after which she breaks all ties with Shahjahan and decides to move on and marry Rashid (Mehru's boss).
-Ayat, who was waiting for an opportunity takes this situation as an advantage and tries to convince Shahjahan into believing that Mehru was always after money and she used him but he doesn't believe her.
-Then, Ayat mixes poison in food she has made for Mehru, when Shahjahan see the bottle of poison under chair he runs to Mehru's house and tell Mehru that Ayat has mixed poison in food.
-But Nusrat does not believe that her daughter can mix poison so she decides to eat that food, but Ayat stops her and says that Shahjahan is saying Truth.
-Then Shahjahan gets a call and gets know about Ayat's accident.
-So, everybody came to hospital then Ayat asks Shahjahan to promise to always care for Mehru.
-After Ayat's death Mehru is depressed.
-At, Mehru wedding Rashid tells Mehru to marry Shahjahan.
-Then, Mehru agreed and says Shahjahan that "Pehle toh tum bade pagal ho rehe the mujhse shaadi karne ke liye aur ab maine haan kardi hai toh nakhre dikha rahe ho".
+He was then under pressure because of his mom, and Mehru marries Ayat.
+After a few months, Mehru gets to know that Shahjahan and his friends were the people responsible for her marriage to break, after which she breaks all ties with Shahjahan and decides to move on and marry Rashid (Mehru's boss).
+Ayat, who was waiting for an opportunity, takes this situation as an advantage and tries to convince Shahjahan into believing that Mehru was always after money and she used him, but he doesn't believe her.
+Then, Ayat mixes poison in food she has made for Mehru.
+When Shahjahan sees the bottle of poison under the chair he runs to Mehru's house and tells Mehru that Ayat has mixed poison, in food.
+But Nusrat does not believe that her daughter can mix poison so she decides to eat that food, but Ayat stops her and says that Shahjahan is saying the truth.
+Then Shahjahan gets to a call and gets know about Ayat's accident.
+So, everybody came to the hospital and then Ayat asks Shahjahan to promise to always care for Mehru.
+After Ayat's death, Mehru is depressed.
+At the wedding, Rashid tells Mehru to marry Shahjahan.
+Mehru agrees and her and Shahjahan get happily married.